 Another way to check in with your wellbeing—and identify where you are and what you need to start and/or continue doing—is to set aside time for regular self-reflection.
-Here’s a list of questions you can ask yourself every day to stimulate self-reflection.
+Here’s a list of questions you can ask yourself every day.

 Once you’ve performed some type of wellbeing self-assessment, you’ll likely want to identify ways to make improvements.
 Where do you start?
 First, understand that wellbeing is a multifaceted concept that involves all aspects of our lives.
 There are nine dimensions associated with wellbeing:

-- Intellectual – Learning new things; participating in activities that foster critical thinking and expand your worldviews
+- Intellectual—Learning new things; participating in activities that foster critical thinking and expand your worldview

 These dimensions work together and collectively contribute to your overall wellbeing.
-Think about each dimension, and decide if you are satisfied with how you are doing.
+Think about each dimension, and decide if you're satisfied with how you're doing.
 Is improvement needed?
 If the answer is “yes,” then now is the time to rev up your self-care in that area.